Danske Bank: Sweden

+Like the other Scandinavian countries, Sweden is one of Danske Bank's largest markets.

 United Kingdom (Northern Ireland)

 Danske Bank's Northern Irish subsidiary Danske Bank UK was founded as the Northern Banking Partnership in Belfast in 1809.
 It became a public company in 1824 taking the name Northern Banking Company Limited.
 It became Northern Bank in 1970, after merging with the Belfast Banking Company.
 Northern Bank was one of the Big Four banks in Northern Ireland.
 Danske Bank bought the bank from National Australia Bank in December 2004, and Northern Bank continued to operate under its own name until it took on the name of its parent company as its trading name in November 2012.
 The bank is considered one of the leading retail banks in Northern Ireland with 44 branches and three business centres.

-Northern Bank trading as Danske Bank is one of the four commercial banks in Northern Ireland which are permitted to issue their own banknotes.
+Northern Bank trading as Danske Bank is one of the three commercial banks in Northern Ireland which are permitted to issue their own banknotes.

 Former operations

 Estonia

-Origins of Danske Bank in Estonia traces back to 1992 when Eesti Forekspank was established.
+Danske Bank in Estonia traces back to 1992 when Eesti Forekspank was established.
 In 1995, Raepank merged with.
 In 1998, Eesti Forekspank merged with Eesti Investeerimispank (EstIB) to create Optiva Bank.
 In 2000, Optiva was acquired by Finnish Sampo Bank and Optiva was accordingly renamed Sampo Pank.
 In 2007, when Danske Bank acquired Sampo's banking business, Sampo Pank became a branch of Danske Bank.

 In 2014, The Estonian Financial Supervision Authority found "large-scale, long-lasting systemic violations of anti-money laundering rules" in the Estonian branch of Danske Bank and notified the Danish authorities on the findings.
 According to the Estonian Financial Supervision Authority, the activities decreased after they requested the bank to target the violations.
 In October 2017, Danske Bank confirmed that French authorities were investigating the bank's involvement in money laundering.
 On 31 July 2018, Estonia's prosecutor general, Lavly Perling, opened a criminal investigation following allegations that the bank had facilitated large-scale money laundering through its Estonian branch.
 On 19 September 2018, Danske Bank confirmed that Thomas Borgen, CEO of the bank, would resign due to the money laundering scandal.
 In September, Denmark's Financial Supervisory Authority reopened its investigation of the bank, and the United Kingdom's National Crime Agency announced that it was investigating the use of UK-registered companies.
 In October, the bank confirmed that the United States Department of Justice had also launched a criminal investigation.

 In November, Danish prosecutors filed four preliminary charges against the bank.
 In February 2019, the Estonian Financial Supervisory Authority ordered the bank to cease its operations in the country within 8 months.
 In February 2019 Danske announced that it will cease its banking operations in Estonia.
 In October 2019, the bank closed down all its banking activities in Estonia.